 Throughout history, yoga has always adapted to meet the needs of its practitioners — from ascetics in the early days to the people of today.
 Yoga has evolved, finding applications of yoga practices — both therapeutic and spiritual — that have gone far beyond what the original yogis had ever imagined for the practice.

-This therapeutically inspired yoga training and workshop with Doug Keller honors that evolution with news-you-can-use insights into applications of yoga for your own well-being.
+This therapeutically inspired yoga workshop with Doug Keller honors that evolution with news-you-can-use insights into applications of yoga for your own well-being.

 The workshop will cover practical, accessible approaches to common physical challenges tied to modern lifestyle, including pain problems such as sciatica, low back and sacroiliac pain, and neck and shoulder pain.
 These insights will be incorporated into enjoyable, challenging (and doable) flowing practices of yoga’s fundamental poses — with deeper insights into doing the poses well and beneficially.